 COST OF ADVERTISING TO GO UP AS WE SEE THESE CHANGES (SLOWLY) ROLL OUT

-As businesses begin to notice, they will realize that they need to do something about it in order to maintain relevant, and reach the people that they want to reach.
+As businesses begin to notice, they will realize that they need to do something about it in order to maintain relevance, and reach the people that they want to reach.

-The increasing number of businesses, paired with a decrease of space for ads, can only equal an increase cost of advertising.
+The increasing number of businesses, paired with a decrease in space for ads, can only equal an increased cost of advertising.